🚀 Introduction: ChatGPT Prompts for Developers

 Prompt:

-in a reducer.
+“I have this variable called x in a reducer.
 Suggest 3 clear naming alternatives with reasoning.”

 ✅ Trains you to write expressive, self-documenting code.